-In this article, I have focused on the technology that can be used to digitize the organization’s courses.
+In this article, I have focused on the technology that can be used to digitize learning in the organization’s courses.
 There’s a lot more to say, especially about how implementation is done.
 Some big points include:

 - To develop a framework for selecting the format of delivery suitable for different learning situations and audiences.

 - To establish ownership of skills/courses in the business.

 - To develop a simpler development process with templates and support.

 - To establish a central support- team that encourage subject experts and producers in the business.

 - To work with culture and employees’ ability to drive their own learning.